The simple life. What does it mean in this modern world?

 Bring these containers with you as you declutter.
 Set them up before you begin.

-Well then, time to show you how you can start doing this at home, room by room.
+Well then, time to show you how you can do this at home, room by room.
 Here we go!

 First stop: Bathroom.